rapid7/insightconnect-plugins/plugins/microsoft_teams/help.md

 #### Add Member to Channel

-Add a conversation member to a private channel
+This action is used to add a conversation member to a private channel

 ##### Input